dwrlewis/Irregular-Dataset-Join-Concept/README.md

 -   \'Voc.
 Group AT (subs)' & \'Voc.
-Group AT (tot.)\' -- Generates a binary 0/1 field from the \'O-L Test AT' fields to calculate if its corresponding other language total scores are above or belove accepted margins for language fluency.
+Group AT (tot.)\' -- Generates a binary 0/1 field from the \'O-L Test AT' fields to calculate if its corresponding other vocal total scores are above or belove accepted margins for vocal fluency.

 ## 5.3 - Dropping Sub-Totals